riccardocadei/DCNN-for-Digits-Comparison/README.md

 - Niccolò Polvani: [@nickpolvani](https://github.com/nickpolvani)

 ### Abstract
 In this study we compare different Deep Neural Networks to predict the inequality among 2 gray-scale images representing handwritten digits from MNIST database.
 Advantages of weight-sharing and auxiliary loss are also discussed.
-Training the models on a training set of 1\ 000 couples of images we got a test error up to 2.96\%.
+Training the models on a training set of 1 000 couples of images we got a test error up to 2.96\%.

+### Environment
+The project has been developed and test with `python3.8.3`.
+Required libraries: `Pytorch`, `matplotlib`

+* * *